-The website includes the compilation of good practices in Austrian companies, incl. company representatives’ testimonials, and the online simulation game „choose your board“.
+The website includes the compilation of good practices in Austrian companies, incl. company representatives’ testimonials, and the online simulation game „Choose your board“.
 Additionally, background information, studies, reports and further links are presented.

 The project: context, activities and target groups

 While female labour market participation (20-64yr olds) in Austria is at 70.1% above the European average of 63.5% (2014), it is characterised by a high part-time rate (46.3% for women in 2014), a significant gender wage gap (23.0% in 2013) and an only slowly melting glass ceiling to CEO and board positions (5.9% resp.
 16.2% women in 2014).
-Numerous initiatives during the last years addressed the increase of (full-time) employment, improved reconciliation, wage transparency and gender-balanced representation in decision making positions.
+Numerous initiatives during the last years addressed the increase of (full-time) employment, improved reconciliation, wage transparency and gender-balanced representation in decision-making positions.
 However, with binding legislation only for specific areas, progress remains slow.

 The main target group – in contrast to past projects – were not individual women, but the companies and their cultures: In 15 Austrian companies of various sizes, sectors and regions, FORBA’s subproject set impulses for change during the action-centred company research, networking and information events and close cooperation, esp. with CEOs and HR managers.
 Surveys, focus group discussions and expert interviews with company representatives were carried out.
 The findings made up the base for a collection of good practices for promoting women in management positions that were compiled in this online resource.
-In a series of events in three Austrian cities, which comprised expert inputs, workshops and discussions, short- and long-term ways of networking between companies, experts and stakeholders could be facilitated.
+In a series of events in three Austrian cities, comprising expert inputs, workshops and discussions, short- and long-term ways of networking between companies, experts and stakeholders were facilitated.